Bulletin #1143, Home Composting

 Time and Temperature

 The faster the composting, the hotter the pile.
-If you use materials with a proper C:N ratio, provide a large amount of surface area and a big enough volume and see that moisture and aeration are adequate, you will have a hot, fast compost (hot enough to burn your hand!) and will probably want to use the turning unit discussed in the next section.
-If you just want to deal with your yard wastes in an inexpensive, easy, nonpolluting way, the holding unit (also discussed in the next section) will serve you well.
+If you use materials with a proper C:N ratio, provide a large amount of surface area and a big enough volume, and see that moisture and aeration are adequate, you will have a hot, fast compost (hot enough to burn your hand!) and will probably want to use the turning unit discussed in the next section.
+If you want to deal with your yard waste in an inexpensive, easy, nonpolluting way, the holding unit (also discussed in the next section) will serve you well.
+Ultimately, consider what your goal for composting is, as this will influence your management decisions.

 Composting Yard Wastes